gilbertbrian/GeneShaving/README.md

-Gene Shaving analysis
-#Gene Shaving analysis
+# Gene Shaving - A clustering technique applied to DNA microarray data